 ‘Piss off,’ said the dancer.
 She did a sharp heel turn, making a squeak that set my teeth on edge.
 ‘Wanker.’

 ‘Hey, I’m sorry, okay?’
 Mark blurted as she strutted away and slipped through a curtain backstage.
-‘Okay, fine, be a bitch, see how I care.’
+‘Okay, fine, be a bitch, see if I care.’

 Nice.
-A real Sun newspaper of an apology, there: written in small print and buried in the footer of page twenty-two.
+A real tabloid newspaper apology, there; written in small print and buried in the footer of page twenty-two.

 But our boy wasn’t done yet.

 A waitress came over to his table and gave him a nod.
 ‘Can I tap that?’ she asked.

 Mark looked her up and down, evidently liking what he saw.
 ‘Play your cards right and maybe you can,’ he replied.